leothehero/OpenStandards/Filesystems/OpenFS.md

 Bytes 64-508 (4 byte chunks): pointers to file data sectors

-Bytes 509-512: Pointer to a sector containing more data sector pointers
+Bytes 509-512: Pointer to a sector containing more data sector pointers, or 0 if there are none